apache/camel/examples/camel-example-spring-jms/README.txt

 The Server is required to be running when you try the clients.

+The Server comes in two flavors:
+- Normal that acts as a JMS broker
-The Server is also configued with an AOP aspect that does audit trails of the invocation of the business service and uses Camel for mediation of the storage of the audit message.
+- As Normal plus an AOP aspect that does audit trails of the invocation of the business service and uses Camel for mediation of the storage of the audit message.

 For the latest & greatest documentation on how to use this example please see: